WackyDawg/WackyDawg.github.io/_posts/2024-10-02-How-To-Speed-Up-Your-React-App.md

 ---
-title: "Speed Up Your React App: Lazy Loading, Memoization, and Beyond"
+title: "How To Speed Up Your React App: Lazy Loading, Memoization, and Beyond"

 excerpt: "In today’s fast-paced digital world, users expect web applications to load instantly and run smoothly.
 A sluggish React app can lead to frustrated users, higher bounce rate......."